hamish2014/FreeCAD_assembly2/README.md

 Please note that the Assembly 2 workbench is a work under progress and still contains bugs.

 Intended work-flow:
-  * each part in the assembly is designed in its own FreeCAD file.
+  * each part in the assembly is designed in its own FreeCAD file
   * a separate assembly FreeCAD file is created
   * parts are imported to this assembly file using the Assembly 2 workbench
   * spacial constraints are then added to assemble the imported parts